 Art historian Susan Tallman in her 1996 book, The Contemporary Print, describes Crown Point Press as “the most instrumental American printshop in the revival of etching as a medium of serious art.”
 Much credit is due Karen McCready, sales director of Crown Point from 1982 through 1995.
-The press had a gallery in New York in that period, and also added Asian woodcut techniques to its etching program, taking artists to Japan, and later China, to work with craftsmen in those countries.
-Aside from the Asian woodcut programs, Crown Point has always concentrated on etching.
-Its director Valerie Wade, who joined Crown Point in 1988, has shepherded the press since San Francisco’s 1989 earthquake and Crown Point’s subsequent move to its Hawthorne Street building, now its sole location.
+She opened and directed a Crown Point Press gallery in New York’s SoHo district, and her success there encouraged the addition of Asian woodcut techniques to the press’s printmaking activity.

 Crown Point Press celebrated its 25th birthday with an exhibition at New York’s Museum of Modern Art, and archives of its work are owned by the Fine Arts Museums of San Francisco and the National Gallery of Art in Washington, DC.
 An exhibition jointly sponsored by the Fine Arts Museums of San Francisco and the National Gallery was held in 1997, Crown Point’s 35th year.